 - Showcase up to three high-profit items in a box, in order to draw attention.
 More than three highlighted items will overload the customer with the result that none of the items will attract attention.

 - Hide cheap, popular items in the bottom right-hand quadrant of the menu, where the customer will look last.

 - Remember: less is more.
 Too many options are overwhelming, so cut out the low-profit items to leave space for your customers to decide.
 Adding inserts are a great way to keep the menu from crowding while drawing attention to certain high-profit items.
 Learn more about how to price menu items

-Prices: Most customers are conscious of spending money when they go out to eat, but you don’t want them to make their meal choices based on the price.
+Most customers are conscious of spending money when they go out to eat, but you don’t want them to make their meal choices based on the price.
 Here are some ways to avoid price-based shopping:

 - Keep prices in the body of the description paragraph, not off in a column to the side.

 - Use the same typeface for the price as for the menu items, and remove the dollar sign to avoid drawing attention.

 - Do not spell out the price, as in “sixteen ninety-five.”
 Though it may seem counterintuitive, studies have shown customers spend more when the price is written with numerals.

 - Try putting a very expensive item on the menu that is similar to another item which is less expensive but highly profitable.
 This will encourage customers to order the highly profitable item, and give the impression that they are making a smart choice.
 See the example below:

 See the difference?
 Looking at Menu B, a customer is much more likely to order the organic Spanish wine.